Image

 Evaluating the Effectiveness of a Mobile HIV Prevention App to Increase HIV and Sexually Transmitted Infections (STI) Testing and PrEP Initiation Among Rural Men Who Have Sex with Men

-Testing a mobile app to boost HIV/STI testing and PrEP use in rural men.
+Testing a mobile app to boost HIV/STI testing and PrEP use.

 Recruiting